 The restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers or through enabling legislation.
 The committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the government's highest level of decision-making authority.
 Amounts in the assigned fund balance classification are intended to be used by the government for specific purposes but do not meet the criteria to be classified as restricted or committed.
-In governmental funds other than the general fund, assigned fund balance represents the remaining amount that is not restricted or committed, unless that is a negative balance.
+In governmental funds other than the general fund, assigned fund balance.
 Unassigned fund balance is the residual classification for the government's general fund and includes all spendable amounts not contained in the other classifications.
 In other funds, the unassigned classification should be used only to report a deficit balance resulting from overspending for specific purposes for which amounts have been restricted, committed or assigned.